Liberty University Web Policy

-Websites representing Liberty University divisions that are designed, hosted and supported by Liberty University are the property of the University and subject to governance by Marketing and Information Technology.
+Websites representing Liberty University divisions that are designed, hosted, and supported by Liberty University are the property of the University and subject to governance by Marketing and Information Technology (IT).
 All such websites must conform to this policy and the Brand Identity policy of the University.
-The purpose of the Liberty University web policy is to establish consistency in style, content, structure and functionality of Liberty University websites.
+The purpose of the Liberty University web policy is to establish consistency in style, content, structure, and functionality of Liberty University websites.

 All University web pages and websites must be hosted and maintained on the University’s network.

 In general, all web pages will be created within the established Liberty University web page template.
 It is understood that some departments or organizations affiliated with the University will require a separate template.
-Requests for a separate template design will be decided by Web Content & Design and Information Technology.
+Requests for a separate template design will be decided by Web Content and IT.

 The template provides the visual design of the website; the content is provided by the Web Manager users.
 Departments are not to create a second, separate design within their web pages.

 Web Manager is the CMS (Content Management System) tool used by Liberty University to create and edit website content for all university-designed and hosted websites.

 Any questions concerning functionality not offered through Web Manager may be submitted via the contact information on the Web Manager homepage.

 Access to Web Manager is both a privilege and a responsibility.

 Access to Web Manager: